brianhelba/zipfile-deflate64/README.md

 pip install zipfile-deflate64
 ```

-Python 3.6, 3.7, 3.8, 3.9, and 3.10 are supported,
+Python 3.7, 3.8, 3.9, and 3.10 are supported on linux, macOS and Windows.
-with [manylinux2014](https://github.com/pypa/manylinux), macOS and Windows wheels published to PyPI.

 ## Usage
 Anywhere in a Python codebase: